ryankert/last-blog/blog/about.md

 ## Contact

-If encounter any problem, feel free to ask via issue at github or email me at [ryankert01@gmail.com](mailto:ryankert01@gmail.com).
+If encountered any problem, feel free to ask via issue at github or email me at [ryankert01@gmail.com](mailto:ryankert01@gmail.com).

 ---